sp34rh34d/CTF-writeups/Huntress CTF 2024/1200 Transmissions/readme.md

 ## Procedure
-This chall is about something like stego using wav file, after try with every tool a know for wav stego and not find nothing, i was looking for ```1200 wav decoder ctf``` i found a writeups about ```minimodem```.
+This chall looks like stego using wav file, after try with every tool a know for wav stego and find nothing, i was looking for ```1200 wav decoder ctf``` i found a writeups about ```minimodem```.
 I was reading about the syntax and we just need to specify the following command to recover our flag ```minimodem -r -f transmissions.wav 1200```.

 ![image](https://github.com/user-attachments/assets/fa852530-4a35-4f79-875b-c79b5d8ca7a2)